Johannalindoff/Game-of-life/README.md

+# 👾 Game of life
-👾 This assignment was conducted in the course "Introductory programming in C and Matlab".
+This assignment was conducted in the course "Introductory programming in C and Matlab".
 The code is a simple implementation of Conway's Game of Life.